 While the majority of patients are comfortable with and even prefer text messaging, some may not wish to receive text messages.
 If this is the case, we make it easy for you to accommodate their preferences.

 If a patient requests to stop texts in another way, please disable texting.
-You can do this by toggling the "texting allowed" level below the Upcoming Appointments section.
+For example, a patient may respond with "Stop Please" or "Please cancel" --since these responses have more than one word they will not automatically disable texting from WELL.
+Your staff will need to do this by toggling the "Texting Allowed" option below the Upcoming Appointments section to "Texting Disabled."
 This status will not affect call or email automations.

 A patient can re-initiate text messages by responding with any of the single words below: